 You can also check out some of the best portfolio examples built with Pixpa, to get some more inspiration for your next big creative assignment.
 These creatives have made excellent use of Pixpa, an easy-to-use website builder to showcase, share and sell their work.
 You can draw inspiration from these creative professionals and study their portfolios, to get a clearer idea of how you want to showcase your repertoire of work.

 Each of these portfolio examples allows clients to get a glimpse into the copywriter’s personality as well as writing style.
 As a copywriter, you need to be able to show your writing prowess and use words in a compelling way.
 Depending on your personal style, you could adopt a conversational tone, include wit and humor; or choose a more concise and straightforward approach.
 But that is not all.
 A nicely taken photograph, for example, goes a long way in establishing a personal connection with the audience.
 Eye-catching visuals spur more engagement, and viewers are likely to spend more time on your website.
+When creating design portfolio websites, it's important to strike a balance between showcasing your copywriting prowess and incorporating visually engaging elements that enhance the overall user experience.
 An aesthetic website layout and clean navigation provide an enjoyable browsing experience.
 Words matter, but the presentation is crucial too.